You’ve likely seen commercials talking about the questionable ingredients in popular cat food brands.

 There are also certain foods specifically meant to be an occasional treat or mixed in with regular food (see Nummy Tum-Tum Pure Organic Pumpkin Canned Cat Food, reviewed below) which can help end food strikes.

-And you can always consider switching back and forth between organic wet cat food and organic dry cat food.
+And you can always consider switching back and forth between organic Canned cat food and organic dry cat food.

 Speaking of which…

-Which Is Better – Organic Dry Cat Food Or Organic Wet Cat Food?
+Which Is Better – Organic Dry Cat Food Or Organic Canned Cat Food?

-Comparing dry cat food to wet cat food is akin to comparing apples to oranges.
+Comparing dry cat food to Canned cat food is akin to comparing apples to oranges.

 As long as you’re buying organic, both types are fantastic nutritional choices for your cat.